Md Rumi Shammin*, Associate Professor of Environmental Studies; Program Director

 Chie Sakakibara*, Assistant Professor of Environmental Studies

-Those interested in the major are encouraged to begin the social science component of the major with Environment and Society (ENVS 101) during their first year, and to complete the introductions to the environmental humanities with Nature, Culture and Interpretation (ENVS 201) and most introductory science requirements by the end of their sophomore year.
-Students also need to take either Environmental Policy or Environmental Economics as a core requirement of the major.
-Because careful course selection is necessary to achieve appropriate depth and breadth, students are urged to consult as early as possible with faculty on the Environmental Studies Program Committee (ESPC) for guidance.
+Those interested in the major are encouraged to begin the social science component of the major with Environment and Society (ENVS 101) during their freshman year and to complete Nature, Culture and Interpretation (ENVS 201) and core introductory science requirements during their first two years.
+Because careful course selection is necessary to achieve appropriate depth and breadth, students are urged to consult as early as possible with faculty on the Environmental Studies Program Committee for guidance.

 Students who earn scores of 4 or 5 on the AP Environmental Sciences exam will earn a full course credit.
 This course does not, however, exempt them from the ENVS 101 requirement, nor does it count as natural science credit towards the ES major.
 Under certain circumstances, AP courses in Chemistry and Economics may substitute for introductory courses in these departments, in which case these courses also count towards CHEM 101 or ECON 101 required and elective courses in ES (see Chemistry, Economics departments for further explanation of AP policies).